orangedrink/xenosea/README.md

   <p>Angerfish swims back and forth and shoots like short nose fish but in rapid fire</p>
   <h3>Spore monster</h3>
   <p>Final unbeatable boss!
   <p>One or more spore sprites with an array of smaller sprites on top of it.
-Lives on the sides of the walls and shoots at the player.</p>
+Lives on the sides of the walls and shoots at the player?
+Descends from above forcing movement?</p>
   <p>An infinitely deep shaft so you can run up your depth score.
 Just a narrow shaft that repeats.</p>
   <img src = 'public/assets/bubble.png'><br />